Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Background

 \subsubsection{Knowledge graphs}

 A knowledge graph can generally be understood as a knowledge base of real-world data represented in a graph-based data model.
-Ontologies are a vital building block of knowledge graphs, used to define the data schema (such as properties, restrictions, and relationships) and enable semantic reasoning and entailment \cite{hogan_knowledge_2022}.
+Ontologies are a vital building block in many knowledge graphs, and are used to define their data schema (such as properties, restrictions, and relationships) as well as enable semantic reasoning and entailment \cite{hogan_knowledge_2022}.
 Knowledge graphs have seen increasingly widespread use in the health domain.
 Their graph structure enables the conceptualisation, representation, and integration of data \cite{hogan_knowledge_2022}.
 This is advantageous in health monitoring systems, where the integration of various sources of health data is critical.
 An example of this is the Precision Medicine Knowledge Graph (PrimeKG), which integrates diverse biomedical data from multiple sources with the goal of enabling precision medicine analyses \cite{chandak_building_2023}.
 Previous research has also explored the automatic construction of knowledge graphs from electronic health records \cite{rotmensch_learning_2017,chen_robustly_2019}, which can then be used for clinical decision support.
-Additionally, knowledge graphs have been proposed for health risk prediction \cite{tao_mining_2020}, drug discovery \cite{zeng_toward_2022}, and as a tool for explainability in AI-driven health systems \cite{rajabi_knowledge_2022,lecue_role_2020}.
+This is related to personal health knowledge graphs, which are used to represent and reason over individual health data, including data from sensors \cite{gyrard_interdisciplinary_2022} and electronic health records \cite{jiang_graphcare_2024,tao_mining_2020}.
+Additionally, knowledge graphs have been proposed for drug discovery \cite{zeng_toward_2022} and as a tool for explainability in AI-driven health monitoring systems \cite{rajabi_knowledge_2022,lecue_role_2020}.
 Knowledge graphs have also proven useful in sensor-based systems, for example by providing graph-based visualisations of the data generated by IoT devices, which can then be queried in real time \cite{le-phuoc_graph_2016}.